—- Eyewitness account —-

 Opportunity cost, push/pull.
 To climb or not to.

-Push comes to shove, should we turn around, would the men be sent to Kham Chi Hoa – our city jail per “America in Vietnam”, 41.4 per cent of people shared this appraisal about fear of reprisal.
+Push comes to shove, should we turn around, would the men be sent to Kham Chi Hoa – our city jail.
+Per “America in Vietnam”, 41.4 per cent of people shared this fear of reprisal.

-The jail later was wide open at the change of the guards.
-Or worse, as in the Killing -Field chapter e.g. beheaded for wearing glasses?!? so, the government does not bother with feeding and reeducating (Hue 68 was still on our mind).
-Not unfounded, since I grew up with episodes of Cambodia “cap duon” (beheading).
-I got goose bumps every time I passed the Cambodian embassy (that fear was confirmed when years later I saw the skulls-exhibit at the village of Ba Chi.)
-Growing up eye-witnessing a monk-burning at that same intersection was enough.
+Or worse, as in next door Cambodia, and subsequent Killing -Field e.g. beheaded for just wearing glasses?!? as the government no longer bothered with feeding and reeducating its population (Hue 68 was still on our mind).
+I grew up with episodes of Cambodia “cap duon” (beheading).
+Goose bumps I felt when going pass the Cambodian embassy (that fear was confirmed years later when I was on a tour, with a stop for the skulls-exhibit at the village of Ba Chi.)
+Growing up, I joined kids in the neighborhood witnessing a monk-burning at that same intersection.

-What about the children and their future medical studies, given my family high hopes and expectations.
-For others, like my other half-uncle in the Navy. to stay meant to endure re-education, a price to reunite with his mom/brother who was a train conductor – from up North.
+What about the children and their future (in medical studies).
+The same aspiration applied to immigrant generation, to make costly journey a self-fulfilling prophecy.
+For others, like my other half-uncle in the Navy. to stay means to endure re-education as a price to reunite with his mom/brother, a train conductor – from up North.

 Without embarkation papers at the Embassy was one thing.
-To leap on the barge on a civilian’s verbal get-out-of-jail card was another (Nixon’s nose grew longer in my vivid imagination – while many among us cursed Kissinger loudly for his China card).
+To leap on the barge on a stranger’s get-out-of-jail card was another (Nixon’s nose grew after his China card).

-The stuffy Simca carried a hung jury, eerily quiet for a loud family.”
-Are we going or not!” my equivalent of “are we there yet” since I was soaking-wet under arms – in a Mexican stand-off.
+In a stuffy Simca emerged a makeshift jury, eerily quiet all of a sudden, very unusual for a loud family.”
+Are we going or not!”
+I blurted out – just like “are we there yet” since I was soaking-wet – in a Clint Eastwood Mexican stand-off.

 Our window of opportunity was fast closing.
 Chronos vs Kairos, time vs eternity.

-An imaginary PA “All-Aboard” could have tipped the scale.
+An imaginary PA “All-Aboard” announcement would have tipped the scale.

 Suddenly, a unanimous decision made itself, like a poker last draw.
-My brother-in-law tossed the car key to a bystander, shirtless and made a few passes back and forth (canh me) watching us frightened and frustrated with indecision.
+My brother-in-law tossed the car key, his last chip, to a bystander.
+That shirtless guy in “xa lon’ (male sleepwear shorts) had made a few passes (canh me).

 ” Eternity in an hour”.